CMACH508/RecurPocket/README.md

    ```

    Please note that:
    --gpu: gpu id
    --DATA_ROOT: the path to dataset root
    --model_path: the path of test model
    --is_dca=1, -n=0: calculate DCA top-n
    --is_dca=1, -n=2: calculate DCA top-n+2
-   --is_dca=0: calculate DCC and DVO.
+   --is_dca=0: calculate DCC and DVO
    --is_mask=0: without mask
    --ite: iteration

    Attention: $\tau$ is `iteration-1`